openstack/openstack-manuals/doc/install-guide/source/neutron-compute-install.rst

 Prerequisites
 -------------

-Before you install and configure OpenStack Networking, you must kernel networking parameters to disable reverse-path filtering:
+Before you install and configure OpenStack Networking, you must configure kernel networking parameters to disable reverse-path filtering:

 #.
 Edit the ``/etc/sysctl.conf`` file to contain the following parameters: